AdvisoryCloud Inc 5000 Goofs

 AdvisoryCloud is an Inc 5000 fastest growing company?
 Bullshit!
 AdisoryCloud doesn’t lead the Nation in Revenue Growth, Customer Growth, or Customer Satisfaction.
 Dumpster Fire AdvisoryCloud leads the business community in other categories like recent unemployment applications by former employees, Better Business Bureau complaints, and negative Trust Pilot reviews.

 In the last six months, AdivosryCloud laid-off over 60% of their employees.
 Yet, according to this article, in the North Bay Business Journal, by Jeff Quakenbush (email Jeff and tell him about your experience with this company, you can email him by linking here: firstname.lastname@example.org), this Band of Douchenozzle’s are killing it!

-This scumbag, Jonathan Aspatore, is an incompetent businessman and a competent liar.
-AdvisoryCloud had to change their name from ExecRanks because ExecRanks had such a bad reputation.
+This scumbag, Jonathan Aspatore, is an incompetent businessman and with a very loose relationship with the truth..
+AdvisoryCloud had to change its name from ExecRanks because ExecRanks had such a bad reputation.
 That’s the only reason a company that has spent so much time and money building a brand would pivot to a completely new brand.
 It didn’t take AdvisoryCloud long to build a reputation as a Dumpster Fire.
 Reviews from Customers and Employees are horrible.
-Don’t be fooled by any of the 4 or 5-star reviews… Cockwaffle Jonathan Aspatore submits false reviews to review sites just like he lies to Inc Magazine.
-Just like he lies to employees and customers.
+Don’t be fooled by any of the 4 or 5-star reviews… Cockwaffle Jonathan Aspatore submits false reviews to review sites just like he stretched the truth to Inc Magazine.
+Just like he tells stories to employees and customers.

 As the AdvisoryCloud death spiral continues the reviews keep coming in (these reviews are in addition to these).